tritonas00/system-tar-and-restore/README.md

 ###BACKUP###

 Backup script makes a tar backup of / in a given location.
-It will make a folder in that location which contains the archive and the log file "backup.log" (usefull for tracking tar errors/warnings).
+It will make a folder in that location which contains the archive and the log file *backup.log* (usefull for tracking tar errors/warnings).

 The script will ask for: